The main steps of buying a house

 Here are the keys to your new home!

 Once the promise to purchase or the counter-proposal has been accepted and all the conditions have been fulfilled, the next step is to make the transaction official by signing the deed of sale before a notary.

-You want more information on the purchase process of a home with a real estate or mortgage broker?
+You want more information on the purchase process of a home with a real estate broker?
 The OACIQ designed for you the Buyer’s Guide, a quick reference guide containing a wealth of useful information for your transaction.